greg-hutchinson/agile/introduction/PITCHME.md

 ## Confirmation Bias
 @snap[midpoint span-85]
 @ul[list-square-bullets font-concert-one text-08 text-italic text-yellow](true)
-- Your task is to find the rule to the sequence of numbers that I will give you.
+- Your task is to find the rule to the list of numbers that I will give you.
-- You can ask me only one question - "Is n the next number in the sequence".
+- You can ask me only one question - "Is n the next number in this list".
   - However, you can ask this **any number** of times.
 - You only get one guess at the rule.
   - If you are right - you win.
   - If not, well ...
-- Here is the sequence:
+- Here is the start of the list:
     - 2, 4, 6, 8, ...
 @ulend
 @snapend